FAQ

 24 Hr BP Monitor €80.00

 Implanon €100.00 for insertion / removal.
-Same day insertion and removal €150.00
+Same day insertion and removal €150.00 ( if not covered on free contraceptive scheme)

 Travel Vaccinations €35.00 plus cost of vaccines